hindu-comm/weblogs/manasataramgini/2006/09/2006-09-11_at-the-rim-of-the-kandukaprastha.md

 I:Indeed.
 I took the winding path beyond pAtAla-ga\~NgA and returned then to my fortress.
 There was no yakShiNI in sight other than fleeting glimpses of nIlalohita-mekhalA who saved me on that fateful day.
-kauNDiNyA: The only way out is the fire of prANa-rasAyana\!
+kauNDiNyA: The only way out is the fire of prANa-rasAyana!
 Seek it.
 I: Indeed but that does not shake off the kR^ityA that is blocking me from my clansmen.
 kauNDiNyA: The fate of our “compatriot” rAjaka the son brindA comes to